 My Favorite (Slightly Obscure) Christmas Songs

 I absolutely love this song by The Kinks, I’m guessing partly because it’s so different from your typical Christmas song, and also it’s rare that you hear it.
+The message, so to speak, is good too.
 I love, love, love it.
 In a weird way you could even say it’s my personal favorite Christmas song.

-I’ve been a big Monkees fan ever since I was about seven.
-Their Christmas episode is honestly probably one of their worst episodes ever, but there version of “Riu Chiu” almost makes up for the rest of it:
+The Christmas episode is honestly probably one of their worst episodes ever, but there version of “Riu Chiu” at the end almost makes up for the rest of it:

 3) Christmas Time is Here — A Charlie Brown Christmas

 This is probably the least obscure song on my list.
-The Christmas season wouldn’t be complete for any of us if it weren’t for Charlie Brown Christmas.
+The Christmas season wouldn’t be complete for any of us if it weren’t for Charlie Brown Christmas (which, amazingly, was predicted to be a huge flop when it first aired).
 This is a great song to listen to, and I love to play it on the piano, too.

-Oh my gosh, I haven’t heard this in years!
-I couldn’t stand Adam Sandler when he first came out (and hated The Waterboy), but between this song and Fifty First Dates, he started to grow on me.
+I couldn’t stand Adam Sandler when he first came out (and I hated the movie The Waterboy), but between this song and Fifty First Dates, he started to grow on me.